How to fit venetian blinds

 Fitting Venetian blinds should be a relatively easy job even for an amateur do-it-yourself enthusiast.
-The trick in knowing how to fit venetian blinds lies in three things, namely: reading the instructions manual that comes with the blinds in their original packaging; keeping the tools and materials necessary within easy reach; and using your common sense when installing these window treatments
+The trick in knowing how to fit venetian blinds lies in three things, namely: reading the instructions manual that comes with the blinds in their original packaging; keeping the tools and materials necessary within easy reach; and using your common sense when installing these window treatments.

 Installing these blinds can take anywhere from 20 to 30 minutes depending on your skill level.
 Be sure that young children are kept away from the work area since sharp objects, such as drills and anchors, can become hazards.
 Be sure to work on a sober mind (i.e., no alcohol) to reduce the risks of accidents, too.

 - Venetian blinds and their accompanying hardware in the original packaging